-There are several ways to move data around the cluster on Odyssey.
+There are several ways to move data around the cluster.
 The first consideration before deciding on what technique to use is what filesystems you are moving data from and how they are connected to the cluster.
 By and large for most filesystems, especially those connected to the cluster via Infiniband, using the compute nodes themselves to move data around is your best bet.
 Thus before doing any data transfers one should either start up an interactive session on the cluster or put together a batch script that contains the commands you want to use to move the data.
 The advantage of the batch script is that it allows you to fire off the move and not have to babysit the session being open.
 Plus you can also do multiple transfers at once, leveraging the power of the cluster.
 That said be sure the filesystems you are transferring from and to can handle the parallel traffic.
 In general Lustre filesystems can handle many parallel requests while NFS cannot.

 For actually moving the data the following commands, in order of complexity, can be used: